 A critical inventory metric: projected inventory level

-With constant streams of data being collected by companies daily, planning for the future is no longer as mysterious as it once was.
-But it is not a matter of having data that makes forecasting easier; instead, it depends on how the many layers of data are collated and analyzed.
-When it comes to managing inventory with a software solution, it is critical to establish inventory metrics that drive success for the present and future — making projected inventory level a crucial area to monitor.
+With constant streams of data being collected by companies daily, planning is no longer as mysterious as it once was.
+But it is not a matter of having real-time data that makes forecasting easier; instead, it depends on how the many layers of data are collated and analyzed.
+When it comes to inventory management with a software solution, it is critical to establish inventory metrics that drive success for the present and future — making projected inventory level a crucial area to monitor.

 Projected inventory level (PIL) is a forecasting technique used to determine the inventory needed to fulfil future orders.
 This method is a necessary addition for businesses that want to get a better sense of the supply chain.

 American Metals Supply, an independent wholesaler based out of Springfield, Illinois, is utilizing PIL in their database to gain better visibility into their inventory processes.
-By feeding this information into a dashboard that shows both current and projected inventory levels, AMS can operate with confidence that they will have on hand what they need to meet their customers’ demands — even during a time when the business climate is subject to rapid change.
+By feeding this information into a dashboard that shows both current and projected inventory levels, AMS can operate with confidence that they will have on hand the skus they need to meet their customers’ demands.

 How to calculate projected inventory level?